Jofke9/mam-overview/README.md

 It could help other newer players and maybe more experienced players as well.

 Now we'll talk about how to set this overview up locally.
 It takes less than 5 minutes.
-If you don't want to do this, these are the base units prices as they are on the site:
+If you don't want to do this, these are the researchable units prices as they are on the site:

 ![image](https://user-images.githubusercontent.com/128925439/234029413-67e748ea-2735-4fb5-a9f6-c83b829cc1b3.png)
 ![image](https://user-images.githubusercontent.com/128925439/234029687-115d6d93-3ef8-4120-a372-b3e496ad9ed2.png)